 Conclusion

 This study shows, that optimization of investment into milk phenotyping could help breeding programmes to implement genomic selection and maximize the return on investment.
 Genomic selection increased both genetic gain and selection accuracy for non-phenotyped candidates, despite reduced phenotyping.
 The increase was observed regardless the amount and cost of genotyping, and availability of initial training population, which indicates the advantage of proposed solutions for a range of breeding programmes.
-Increasing investment in genotyping also had diminishing return.
-This suggests that breeding programmes can find an efficient balance between the number of records collected for management and achieving genetic gain.
+Increasing investment in genotyping had diminishing returns.
+This suggests that breeding programmes should balance into phenotyping and genotyping to maximise return on investment.